 When you are into yoga, you may try out to add a third dimension taking a class in aerial yoga.
 Sounds fun. 🙂 If you are into the recent Pilates trend, there are classes for you too.
 Of course, Thai Chi is on the schedule as well as healing arts.

-Some of the classes that take advantage of the great outdoors that Alaska has to offer, are water color landscape or flower painting, and some photography classes.
+Some of the classes take advantage of the great outdoors that Alaska has to offer.
+There are watercolor landscape or botanical garden painting, and some photography classes.

 Are you into culinary arts?
 What about learning to prepare delicious Indian, Italian, or Spanish dishes at the Fairbanks Summer Arts Festival?

 This festival is annually always in the last two full weeks of July.
 While there are also events on the weekends, there aren’t classes.
-Thus, you could use the weekends to explore places farther away from Fairbanks, like Denali Park (two day trip when you want a bus tour in the park), travel on the Dalton Highway to the Arctic Circle (one day trip), or do a round trip from Fairbanks using the Parks Highway, then the Denali Highway to Parson, and the Alacan to Delta Junction and then drive back to Fairbanks (two day trip).
+Thus, you could use the weekends to explore places farther away from Fairbanks, like Denali Park (two day trip when you want a bus tour in the park), travel on the to the Arctic Circle (one-day trip), or do a round trip from Fairbanks using the Parks Highway, then the Denali Highway to Parson, and the Alcan to Delta Junction and then drive back to Fairbanks (two-day trip).
 Be aware that the Denali and Dalton Highways are unpaved roads.
 In other words, you should rent a four-wheel drive at a car-rental that permits driving unpaved roads.
 And, yes, you better buy the broken windshield insurance. 😉

 One of the festival weeks overlaps with the Golden Days which is a week long event celebrating the striking of gold by Philip Pedro*.
 These festivities end with the Golden Day Parade.